iciclespider/mezzanine/README.rst

 is.
 Generally, just pointing to the grappelli media directory is good enough (filebrowser does work quite right though).
 I also like to test using the non loop network interface, which creates the effect of a different domain being accessed.
-There is also a fixture called "localhost", which provides a very simple Hello World web site.
+There is also a fixture called "localhost", which provides a very simple Hello World example web site.

 So the typical sequence of management commands to run a demo test server is: